pzemtsov/pzemtsov.github.io/_posts/2014-11-24-how-cache-affects-demultiplexing-of-e1.md

 We see that any cache miss affects us negatively, but L3 miss is a complete disaster.
 Fortunately, things are not totally bad.
 Firstly, we are talking about latency, not throughput.
 If one memory read finished in 11 cycles, it does not mean that two reads will require 22.
-Several memory accesses may interleave in time.
+It is possible that several memory accesses may interleave in time (although it is not explicitly mentioned in Intel manuals).
 Secondly, the out-of-order execution model of the processor allows it to do something useful while waiting for data from caches or memory.
 If all else fails, it can use its execution units for another thread if Hyperthreading is turned on (this isn't our case, though, since we are running a single thread).
 And finally, there is prefetch -- the processor detects pattern of